- Worship

 Zikaron Basalon (Hebrew for "memories in the living room") is an Israeli social initiative that began in 2011, offering an intimate and meaningful way to commemorate Holocaust Remembrance Day.
 Instead of attending official ceremonies or watching television programs, people gather for informal meetings.
 During these gatherings, participants hear testimonies from Holocaust survivors or second-generation descendants, share readings, songs, and personal reflections, and engage in open discussions about the lessons of the past and present-day challenges.
 The goal is to create a personal and communal connection to Holocaust remembrance and ensure that the conversation and learning continue for future generations.
 For any questions or comments please contact Yuval Ifrah, Congregational Shlicha.

-Click here to register.
+Click here for more information and to register.

 the latest